Engineered vs Laminate vs Solid Wood

 Laminate is the most durable of all wood floors.
 It comes with a pre-applied varnish which helps keep the boards in good condition.
-On the other hand, solid wood is least durable.
+On the other hand, solid wood is the least durable.
 It will contract or expand depending on the conditions of the rooms it is placed in.
-In wet conditions the wood will expand and warp and in cold situations it will contract.
+In wet conditions, the wood will expand and warp and in cold situations, it will contract.
 Engineered wood is more durable than solid wood, but not as much as laminate.

 All flooring options are susceptible to signs of wear and tear over the years, such as fine scratches or dents left from heeled shoes or heavy furniture.
 To prevent this, regularly brushing and cleaning with a damp mop will prevent fine dust scratches, whilst taking special care when moving furniture will help prevent damage.

 What are the easiest floors to repair?

 With both solid and engineered floors there is the ability to fix marks that have occurred over the years.
 Simply sand and refinish.
 Laminate, on the other hand, is difficult to repair.
 You’ll most often need to repair a full board, rather than just the damaged spot.
 But for solid and engineered, you can resand multiple times.
 The amount of times depends on the thickness of the veneer.
 As solid wood is the thickest of all, it can be repaired most easily.
 Engineered will generally only be able to resanded up to 5 or 6 times.

 Deciding on what floor you want to install in your home can be a difficult decision to make.
 After all, you'll be seeing and using it every day, and flooring is not something that is easily replaced if you decide you didn't get it right the first time.
 To help make sure you get the perfect flooring option for your home we've looked at the pros and cons of engineered, laminate and solid wood to give your home that perfect real wood look.